zulip/zulip/templates/zerver/help/stream-permissions.md

 determine who receives a message.
 Zulip supports a few types of streams:

 * **Public** (**#**): Members can join and view the complete message history.
-  Public streams are visible to Guest users only if they are subscribed (exactly like private streams with shared history).
+  Public streams are visible to guest users only if they are subscribed (exactly like private streams with shared history).

 * **Private** (<i class="fa fa-lock"></i>): New subscribers must be